| at second

 painting technique is crucial, because of its consistency with the content-related

+aspects of the work.
 The painting technique is constantly developing.
 Nell

 strives for a loose, apparently effortless style of painting, without